Sirwar taluk

-Sirwar, also spelled as Sirawara, is a taluk (previously a town under Manvi taluk) of the Raichur district in the state Karnataka in India.
+Sirwar, also spelled as Sirawara, is a taluk (previously a town under Manvi taluk) of the Raichur district in the state of Karnataka in India.
 Sirwar is one of the fastest-growing towns in Karnataka.
 It is famous for Paddy, Sona Mossurie Rice, and its litchi, which it exports in tonnes.
 It is the business center of almost 30 villages across the region.

 Geography

 Sirwar is situated in the southern part of India and the northern part of Karnataka.
-Karnataka State highway 20 (also called Raichur-Bagalakote Road) passes through Sirwar and is 36 km away from the district headquarters of Raichur, approximately 500 km from Bangalore.
+Karnataka State Highway 20 (also called Raichur-Bagalakote Road) passes through Sirwar and is 36 km away from the district headquarters of Raichur, approximately 500 km from Bangalore.
 The highway belongs to the Raichur region.

-The climate of the town is hot during the months of March to mid-June and pleasant rest of the year.
-Pretty cool nights and mornings during December–January.
+The climate of the town is hot from March to mid-June and milder for the rest of the year.
+The town experiences cool nights and mornings during December–January.